 How Much Will the Legal Fees Cost Me?

 The legal fees will vary depending on if it is an uncontested or contested divorce.
-It can start as low as $999.00 to as high as $20,000.
 The cost is dependent on a case to case basis.
 The in contentious or complicated divorces the parties typically file more applications and affidavits.
 A contentious divorce means that your lawyer would have to spend more time working on the matter, this causes your legal fees to escalate.
 It would be good to consult your divorce lawyer on the fees that you might be expected to pay.
 This way, you will have a good grasp of what you are getting yourself into, and you would not be shocked at the bill eventually.

 Who Bears the Cost of Legal Proceedings?